 - A list of connections will appear; select the one you want to remove.

-Alternatively, you can choose another method that removes all types of network connections, not only wireless ones.
+Alternatively, you can choose another method that removes all network connections, not only wireless ones.

 - Find the Control Panel using the Start menu or the Search bar.